jflam/chat-gpt-jupyter-extension/README.md

 subsequent queries.
 ## Credit

-This project is inspired by and forked from [Wang Dàpéng/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) This project is inspired by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google)
+This project is inspired by and originally forked from [Wang Dàpéng/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension).
+I removed the fork (by talking to a GitHub chatbot no less!) because it was distracting; this project really doesn't have much in common with the Google extension outside of the mechanics of calling ChatGPT which is pretty stable.

+This project is inspired by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google)